By Erik Pounds, Head of Product Marketing, Swiftstack

 - Cloud bursting to utilize elastic compute resources.

 This is unlike many cloud gateways.
 With SwiftStack, native objects are replicated to a bucket in the public cloud and are not in a proprietary format.
-This means that you can easily access and operate on the data in GCP.
+This means that you can access and operate on the data in Google Cloud.

 See a demo video

 Joe Arnold, founder and Chief Product Officer of SwiftStack, demonstrates how to synchronize data in a SwiftStack container with a bucket in Cloud Storage (the extent of this article).
 He then shows an example of what you can do with data after it's in the public cloud, because extending your private storage infrastructure to the public cloud is most powerful when you can use the scalable compute capabilities that it offers (not covered in this article).

 Configuration and deployment

 This article walks you through how to synchronize data from an on-premises SwiftStack cluster to Google Cloud, keeping the data in cloud-native format, which allows it to be accessible by applications and users operating in the public cloud.